jeffreykegler/old_kollos/design/rewrite.md

 Cycles are prohibited, for now.
 This will change in favor of a rewrite at some point.
+The rewrite will write the grammar into a form which uses the rules involved in the cycle, but does not actually allow a cycle.
+(This idea is that this rewrites grammars with unintended cycles into a form which is cycle-free and perhaps what the grammar author intended.)

 ### Restrictions on sequence rules

-The RHS symbol and,
+The RHS symbol cannot be nullable.
-if there is one, the separator of a sequence rule cannot be nullable.
+The separator of a sequence rule, if there is one, cannot be nullable.

 ### Restrictions on multi-precedence symbols

 Multi-precedence symbols have several restrictions.
 A multi-precedence symbol is one with more than one PKS.
-Equivalently, it is a symbol on the LHS of a rule with a double bar operator (`||`) ].
+Equivalently, it is a symbol on the LHS of a rule with a double bar operator (`||`).
 Such a rule is said to be a *home rule* of the multi-precedence symbol.

   + A multi-precedence symbol cannot be nullable.
   + A multi-precedence symbol cannot be on the LHS of more than one rule.
     This implies that a multi-precedence symbol
     can have only one home rule.
   + A multi-precedence symbol cannot be on the RHS of any rule, unless
       * that rule is its home rule, or
       * that rule's LHS cannot be derived from the multi-precedence symbol.

 Intuitively, the last restriction say that a multi-precedence symbol cannot be "downstream" from its home rule.